software-mansion/react-native-reanimated/docs/docs/api/useDerivedValue.md

 sidebar_label: useDerivedValue
 ---

-This hook allows for creating shared value reference that can change in response to update of one or more other shared values.
+This hook allows for creating shared value reference that can change in response to updating of one or more other shared values.

 The hook returns the same type of a shared value reference instance as [`useSharedValue`](useSharedValue) hook.